Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Spawn this many Tanks on non-finale maps periodically.
 			// Note: Leave this off if you have a Multi-Tanks plugin installed that handles the limit.
-			// Note: This will not work unless "Regular Mode" is set to "1".
+			// Note: This will not work unless the "Regular Mode" setting is set to "1".
 			// --
 			// Minimum: 0
 			// Maximum: 32